 Brazil’s early attempts to form a stable republic didn’t work and in 1930, Getúlio Vargas took power in a coup.
 He kept control through World War II, when Brazil sided with the Allies, then lost it in a coup, then was democratically elected in 1951.
 His regime was unstable, and so was he; he took his own life in 1954.
 In 1964 a military dictatorship took hold, censoring the press, jailing dissidents and taking hold of the economy . . . which actually boomed.
 Starting in the ’70s a series of unstable regimes began a process of re-democratization which were supposed to be “slow, gradual and safe.”
 They were at east slow — civilians didn’t regain power until 1985.

+No matter which Brazilian politicians are in charge, no one can deny the power of Brazil’s culture.
 In our music classes we dispense with some of the usual rigmarole that would otherwise feature images of Brazil (stunning — look through before showing the kids), advice on whether to travel there (yes!) and its many languages (over 200 indigenous languages, but almost 100% speak Portuguese) to focus on the nation’s undeniably awesome music.